DevExpress/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/010 Use Plain Data.md

         { id: '2', fullName: "Greta Sims", position: "HR Manager" }
     ];

 Here, all items have the **id** field, and those items that have a parent include the **parentId** field. **id** and **parentId** are conventional field names.
-To use other ones, change the [keyExpr](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/keyExpr.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#keyExpr') and [parentIdExpr](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/parentIdExpr.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#parentIdExpr') options, respectively.
+To use other ones, change the [keyExpr](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/keyExpr.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#keyExpr') and [parentIdExpr](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/parentIdExpr.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#parentIdExpr') properties, respectively.

 ---
 ##### jQuery